asmatar/netfux/README.md

 • you can watch the trailer if availiable in the TMDB api

+• Notification system when You add or delete a favorite

 • Login / logout with next auth

 • keep the favorite in local storage